Following is the design for the backupmanager.

 Continuing with this example; when backupmanager instance-2 is running (rsyncing data to backup_b), it will write a lock file in a known location. backupmanager instance-1 will be configured to look for the aforementioned lock file when it runs its regularly scheduled rsync job.
 If backupmanager instance-1 finds the lock file when it starts its rsync job it will wait a configurable amount of time before re-checking for the existence of the lock file.
 It will continue checking until it no longer finds the lock file and will then proceed rsyncing its data from local_desktop to backup_a.

 # Schedule on which we want these jobs to run.
-Uses the same # syntax as a standard Linux cron job. cron_schedule: '* * * * *' # Directory into which we will write a pid file.
+Uses the same # syntax as a standard Linux cron job. cron_schedule: '* * * * *' # The rsync implementation to use.
+Currently, this only # runs on a (modern) Linux distro.
+If anyone needs it, I can # include a pure Python implementation of rsync. # Default: linux_native # rsync_impl: linux_native # Directory into which we will write a pid file.
 This will # prevent two instances of the application running at the same # time.
 Default is /var/run/backupmanager pid_file_dir: /var/run/backupmanager # List of rsync jobs.
 Each job will contain a list of source # and destination dirs/files to be rsynced. jobs: - id: local_desktop_to_backup_a # The user that we will use to make the rsync connection to # the host user: root host: backup_a.example.com # Optional overriding SSH port port: 22000 # Definitions to any arbitrary number of lock files that # this process will create and manage on either the # localhost or any remote.
-The lockfiles will indicate that # this process is running the rsync job defined lock_files: - type: local path: /var/run/backupmanager/local_desktop_to_backup_a - type: remote host: backup_a.example.com # Optional overriding SSH port port: 22000 path: /var/run/backupmanager/local_desktop_to_backup_a # Optional configuration that tells the backup manager that # it will block on a lockfile on the remote host. blocks_on: - type: remote # The user name taht we will use to connect to the # remote host user: root host: backup_a.example.com # Optional overriding SSH port port: 22000 lock_file_path: /var/run/some-lock-file # Amount of time in seconds to wait to retry wait_time: 300 # There can also be any number of other lock files on # the localhost on which we will also block - type: local lock_file_path: /lockfile/on/localhost wait_time: 300 # List of source:dest dirs/files to rsync syncs: - source: /source/path dest: /path/on/remote/host opts: - "-av" - "--delete" - "--exclude '.cache'" - "--exclude 'Downloads'"
+The lockfiles will indicate that # this process is running the rsync job defined lock_files: - type: local path: /var/run/backupmanager/local_desktop_to_backup_a - type: remote host: backup_a.example.com user: root # Optional overriding SSH port port: 22000 path: /var/run/backupmanager/local_desktop_to_backup_a # Optional configuration that tells the backup manager that # it will block on a lockfile on the remote host. blocks_on: - type: remote # The user name that we will use to connect to the # remote host user: root host: backup_a.example.com # Optional overriding SSH port port: 22000 lock_file_path: /var/run/some-lock-file # Amount of time in seconds to wait to retry wait_time: 300 # There can also be any number of other lock files on # the localhost on which we will also block - type: local lock_file_path: /lockfile/on/localhost wait_time: 300 # List of source:dest dirs/files to rsync syncs: - source: /source/path dest: /path/on/remote/host opts: - "-av" - "--delete" - "--exclude '.cache'" - "--exclude 'Downloads'"